peterhinch/micropython-async/v3/docs/SCHEDULE.md

         for task in (t for t in tasks if t[0](now) == deltat):  # Tasks with same delta t to_run.append(task)
             task[4] = True  # Has been scheduled
-        # Remove on-shot tasks which have been scheduled
+        # Remove one-shot tasks which have been scheduled
         tasks = [t for t in tasks if not (t[3] and t[4])] sleep(deltat)
         for tsk in to_run: